Tanay-Dwivedi/Python-Projects/Decode_QRCode/readme.md

 ```python
 pip install pillow
 ```
-Firstly import the `pyzbar` and `pillow` library through the terminal that will help in this data analysis.
+Firstly import the `pyzbar` and `pillow` library through the terminal that will help in this program.

 -----